fluid-project/infusion-docs/src/documents/FrameworkConcepts.md

 Events in Infusion are model-oriented, and aren't specific to the DOM.
 [Events](InfusionEventSystem.md) have a very plain implementation in Infusion &#8212; an event here is really just another kind of function call.
 Any function signature can be an event signature, any function can be an event listener, and an event's `fire` method is a plain function handle that can be handed around just like any other function.
 There is no special kind of "Event Object" that gets handed around to event listeners, and anyone can easily define a new event by simply calling `fluid.makeEventFirer()`.
-In practice, users should use the events which are created automatically by the framework as part of the initialisation of every [Evented Component](tutorial-gettingStartedWithInfusion/EventedComponents.md).
+In practice, users should use the events which are created automatically by the framework as part of the initialisation of every [Component](tutorial-gettingStartedWithInfusion/EventedComponents.md).
 Just by writing the event name in a component's options structure, an event type is automatically created.
 No code required.

 Infusion Events are so close to the language that they are a suitable replacement/implementation for features found in other frameworks, such as the "delegates" found in Mac OS X's Cocoa environment,